NC State vs. Miami NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- NC State has combined with its opponents to score more than 53 points only once this season.
+- NC State has combined with its opponents to score more than 53.5 points only once this year.

-- Miami's games have gone over 53 points in five of six chances this season.
+- Miami and its opponents have combined to score more than 53.5 points in five of six games this season.

-- Saturday's over/under is 11.6 points lower than the two team's combined 64.6 points per game average.
+- The two teams combine to average 64.6 points per game, 11.1 more than the over/under in this contest.

-- These two squads combine to allow 44.3 points per game, 8.7 fewer than this contest's over/under.
+- These two squads combine to surrender 44.3 points per game, 9.2 fewer than this contest's over/under.

-- The average total in Wolf Pack games this season is 52.5, 0.5 points fewer than Saturday's total of 53 .
+- Wolf Pack games have an average total of 52.5 points this season, one fewer than Saturday's over/under.

-- The 59.3 PPG average total in Hurricanes games this season is 6.3 points more than this game's over/under.
+- The 53.5-point total for this game is 5.8 points below the 59.3 points per game average total in Hurricanes games this season.

 NC State Stats and Trends

-- NC State has played six games, with four wins against the spread.

-- This season, the Wolf Pack have two ATS wins in three games as a favorite of 3.5 points or more.
+- This season, the Wolf Pack have two against the spread wins in three games as a favorite of 3.5 points or more.

 - NC State's games this year have gone over the total in three out of six opportunities (50%).

-- NC State is 3-1 against the spread and 4-0 overall this season when the team scores more than 30 points.
+- When NC State records more than 30 points, it is 3-1 against the spread and 4-0 overall.

-- The Wolf Pack collect 40 more yards per game (425) than the Hurricanes allow per matchup (385).
+- The Wolf Pack average 40 more yards per game (425) than the Hurricanes allow per contest (385).

-- In games that NC State totals over 385 yards, the team is 3-1 against the spread and 4-0 overall.
+- NC State is 3-1 against the spread and 4-0 overall when the team churns out over 385 yards.

 - This year, the Wolf Pack have turned the ball over six times, one more than the Hurricanes' takeaways (5).